fprime-community/fprime-amsat-reference/README.md

 The Raspberry PI Pico and the Raspberry PI Zero execute two different Operating Systems (OS) environments.
 Thus, the build steps for each Raspberry PI are slightly different and use different libraries.

-### Building CHDDeployment
+### Building CDHDeployment
-The CHDDeployment executes on the Raspberry PI Zero executing Linux OS.
+The CDHDeployment executes on the Raspberry PI Zero executing Linux OS.
 In order to properly build, the Raspberry PI ARM Cross-Compiler must be installed on the development computer:
-1. cd CHDDeployment
+1. cd CDHDeployment
 2. fprime-util generate aarch64-linux -f (Note: -f will delete any existing previous aarch64-linux build)
 3. fprime-util build aarch64-linux